AnnaWijetunga/anna-website/content/pages/projects.md

 socialImage: ""
 ---

-*All projects hosted for free, please allow up to 30 seconds for dynos to warm up.*
+*All projects are hosted for free, please allow 30 seconds for dynos to warm up.*

 ## [Evergoal](https://my-evergoal.herokuapp.com/)
 + React, Redux, Ruby, Rails, HTML, and CSS